checkbins/checkbin-python/README.md

 ## Introduction

 Introducing Checkbin, an visualization SDK focused on speed and simplicity.
-Follow our guide below to run your first test.
+Follow our guide below to run your first trace.

 ## Getting Started